-This criterion addresses tending and protection operations outside of AOCs.
+This audit criterion addresses tending and protection operations outside of AOCs.
 Tending and protection operations must be conducted in compliance with all laws and regulations including the CFSA, approved activities of the FMP including SGRs, AWS and FOPs.

-SFLs with Class Z lands are required to undertake tending on these areas.
+SFLs with Class Z lands are obligated to undertake tending on these areas as may be required.

-Refer to criteria 8.1.11 and 8.2.4 for procedures that need to be considered while following the procedures in this criterion.
+Refer to audit criteria 8.1.11 and 8.2.4 for procedures that need to be considered while following the procedures in this audit criterion.